RunOpenCode/query-resources-loader-bundle/docs/using-manager.md

 `RunOpenCode\Bundle\QueryResourcesLoader\Executor\DoctrineDbalExecutor`
 which can be used for executing queries against relational databases supported by Doctrine Dbal.

+When executing SQL statements with `DoctrineDbalExecutor`, result set is returned as instance of `RunOpenCode\Bundle\QueryResourcesLoader\Executor\DoctrineDbalExecutorResult` class, which has several utility functions that can increase your productivity when working with your SQL result sets.

 You can, of course, implement your own query executor, by implementing `RunOpenCode\Bundle\QueryResourcesLoader\Contract\ExecutorInterface` interface